 Privacy Policy Conformance Criteria

-Objective Define and describe the criteria for conformance of a system or business process (identified in the use case and inventory) with an applicable privacy policy.
-As with the Use Case Inventory described in Task #2 above, the conformance criteria should align with the equivalent elements in the Detailed Privacy Use Case Analysis described in Section 3.
-Wherever possible, they should be grouped by the relevant FIPPs and expressed as privacy constraints.
+Objective Define and describe the criteria for conformance of the organization or a system or business process (identified in the use case and inventory) with an applicable privacy policy or policies.
+As with the Inventory described in Task #2 above, the conformance criteria should align with the equivalent elements in the Detailed Use Case Analysis described in Section 3.
+Wherever possible, they should be grouped by the relevant Operational Privacy Principles and required Privacy Controls.

-Note that whereas Task #2 itemizes the environmental elements relevant to the Use Case, Task #3 focuses on the privacy requirements specifically.
+Note whereas Task #2 itemizes the environmental elements relevant to the Use Case, Task #3 focuses on the privacy requirements specifically.

-Example
+Task 3 Example

 Privacy Policy Conformance Criteria:

-(1) Ensure that the utility does not share data with third parties without the consumer’s consent…etc.
+(1) Ensure that the utility does not share PI with third parties without the customer’s consent…etc. For example a customer may choose to not share their charging location patterns

 (2) Ensure that the utility supports strong levels of: